tigera-cs/Calico-Enterprise-Networking-Training-FR/4. Kubernetes Services and CE Service Advertisement/README.md

 After finshing this lab, you should gain a good understanding of Kubernetes services and how to use Calico Enterprise to advertise Kubernetes services.

 ## 3.1.
 Kubernetes Services - Basic Lab

 This is the 1st lab in a series of labs about k8s services.
-This lab explores the concepts related to k8s services and the drills down into the iptables chains that enable kube-proxy to deliver the service.
+This lab explores the concepts related to Kubernetes services and the drills down into the iptables chains that enable kube-proxy to deliver the service.

 In this lab, you will: